shreyaprajapati24022004-netizen/Internship-Training2026/ai-health-assistant/README.md

-# 🩺 Cure Sphere
+# 🩺 Care Sphere

 > **A fully private, offline AI Health Assistant powered by local LLMs using Ollama.**

-Cure Sphere is an AI-powered personal health assistant that combines conversational health coaching, food image analysis, and interactive health analytics—all while keeping your data completely private.
+Care Sphere is an AI-powered personal health assistant that combines conversational health coaching, food image analysis, and interactive health analytics—all while keeping your data completely private.

 Unlike cloud-based AI applications, **all AI processing runs locally on your machine** using **Ollama**, ensuring: